Study Abroad Program Overview

 Use the following resources to learn about courses on UCEAP:

 This program is affiliated with the Council on International Educational Exchange (CIEE) and St. Petersburg State University.
-Program participants take courses offered through CIEE and taught by St. Petersburg State University faculty.
+Program participants take courses with US students offered through CIEE and taught by St. Petersburg State University faculty.

 You are required to take a full-time course of study while abroad.
 9 quarter/6 semester UC units are required; two courses.

 Internships, Research, and Independent Study

 Internships, research, and independent study are not available for this program.

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.